flowfire/fffmwk/readme.md

 apiHeaders: default Api headers.
 The api module will set these headers as default.
 It's useful while you want to access CROS in developer mode but not in product mode.
 apiStringify: api return body default format.
 Can be set to "json", "toString" or "none".
 staticCache: cache of static file.
 Set to 0 means no cache ( read file any time you use it. ).
 Set to number with out 0 ( read file while last read timestamp is older than it.
 Unit: second. ).
 String "Infinity" ( Cache forever until restart the server ).
+timeout: while this is not 0, and api module runs longer then this, ther server will return server time out error (status Code 500), unit: second.
 logFile: stdout file.
 errFile: stderr file.